 Payment automation improves security

 "For us, there are some stages after [automatic payment processes] where it’s still important to use humans, for example for credit card verification of the card holder and the person who has purchased the room.
 In our properties, at the moment of check-in, we always ask guests to show their credit card, or a confirmation that they are the credit card holder, because we deal with a lot of fraud.

-For anything that involves potential fraud for online purchases ahead of the guest stay, Stripe’s AYC system works really well.
-But anything concerning bookings made on D-1, D-2, can still be fraudulent.
+For anything that involves potential fraud for online purchases ahead of the guest stay, Stripe’s KYC system works really well.
+But anything concerning bookings made the day before or the day before yesterday, can still be fraudulent.
 So we ask our receptionists, although it’s not that pleasant, to ask during the check-in – even if it’s sometimes a bit late and 9 or 10pm – to verify the name found on the credit card with the passport name.
 It always seems logical and that’s the reason we have a relatively low fraud rate.